Max Kepler Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 28th in MLB with a collective 7.6 strikeouts per nine innings.
+- The Guardians pitching staff is 28th in the league with a collective 7.6 strikeouts per nine innings.

-- The Guardians have a 3.87 team ERA that ranks eighth among all MLB pitching staffs.
+- The Guardians have the 10th-ranked team ERA among all MLB pitching staffs (3.93).

-- Guardians pitchers combine to surrender 55 home runs (1.0 per game), the sixth-fewest in the league.
+- Guardians pitchers combine to give up 57 home runs (one per game), the seventh-fewest in the league.

-- Bibee makes the start for the Guardians, his seventh of the season.
-He is 1-1 with a 2.88 ERA and 34 strikeouts through 34 1/3 innings pitched.
+- The Guardians will send Civale (1-1) to make his third start of the season.

-- In his most recent appearance on Saturday, the righty threw six innings against the St. Louis Cardinals, allowing one earned run while surrendering two hits.
+- His last time out came on Friday, April 7 against the Seattle Mariners, when the right-hander threw 5 2/3 innings, surrendering four earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.